Chance-Crawford/CryptoCorner/README.md

 ## Description
 A fun and informative tool that gathers data on any name that you search.
-It then predicts your age, gender, and nationality as well as well as displays a random picture of a dog to the page.
+It then predicts your age, gender, and nationality.
+It also displays a random picture of a dog under the returned stats.

 ## Usage
-Just type the name into the search bar, and press "enter" or search.
-The rest is done for you with 5+ API requests!
+Just type the name into the search bar, and press "Enter" or search.
+The rest is done for you, data is gathered from 5 API requests!

 ## Made With
 * HTML
 * CSS
 * JavaScript
-* APIs
+* 5 APIs
 * Bulma